Academic Pathways to a Fire Career

 Use this guide to optimize your education

-Extensive training options and academic paths are available through the COCC Fire Science and EMS disciplines.
+Extensive training options and academic paths are available through the COCC Fire Science and EMS program.
 It is important that students sequence courses and degrees in a specific order — to save time and money and be prepared to most successfully find a job in a desired field.

 Fire Science community college class meeting behind COCC fire truck